Nimaabediforud/Heart-Disease-Prediction/README.md

 ---

-A machine learning project designed to predict the likelihood of heart disease based on clinical and physiological data using Python and TensorFlow.

 ## Overview / Objective

 This project focuses on predicting whether a patient has heart disease based on clinical and demographic features.